 Note 1: required when supported.

-Subscribe to Care Plan Updates is Table X.1-1 lists the transactions for each actor directly involved in the <Profile Acronym> Profile.
+Table X.1-1 lists the transactions for each actor directly involved in the DCP Profile.
 To claim compliance with this Profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

 Note 1: <For example, a note could describe that one of two possible transactions could be supported by an Actor or other variations.
 For example: Note: Either Transaction Y2 or Transaction Y3 shall be implemented for Actor D/Actor E. –or- Note: At least one of Transaction Y2, Transaction Y3, or Transaction Y4 shall be implemented for Actor D/Actor E.>